What is a transferable skill?

 For further advice on highlighting your transferable skills in that big job interview, check out this article from The Muse.

-Kayla Strickland is the Customer Support and Operations Manager at Addgene and is interested in nonprofit management and international development
+Kai Strickland is a former Customer Support and Operations Manager at Addgene and is interested in nonprofit management and international development.

 Additional Resources on the Addgene Blog

 - Get tips on writing a good cover letter

 - Resume writing for non-academic science careers

 Leave a Comment